imoran-BSC/TIGER_cASE/README.md

 the candidate, as described in the Online Methods section.
-If the Het Z-score is stronger than the reporter, and the Hom Z-score is non significant, the variant in question is identified as a putative candidate for the cis-regulatory effect
+If the Het Z-score is stronger than the reporter, and the Hom Z-score is non significant, the variant in question is identified as a putative candidate for the cis-regulatory effect.